Time trial bikes and triathlon bikes are designed to be as aerodynamic as possible, in a bid to minimise drag and make you as fast as possible.

 The reason for this is that the biggest obstacle to the wind will always be YOU, the rider.

-Entry level time trial bikes are equal to top spec machines in their ability to allow the rider to adopt an aero position, with the rider typically accounting for 90% of the total drag at 48kph.
+Entry level time trial bikes are equal to top spec machines in their ability to allow the rider to adopt an aero position, with the rider typically accounting for 90% of the total drag at 48kph (30mph).

 One of the best examples of this is the story of Richard Bussell, who won the National 10 mile time trial championship on bike refuted to cost just £1000.
 Although the bike was made up of used parts, it demonstrates that the difference between top end frame sets and entry level is aerodynamically small.

-Frames at this price point are likely to be carbon and you will likely start to see some integration.
+The best mid point time trail bikes are likely to be carbon and you will likely start to see some integration.
 Integration involves specially shaped parts and components that help streamline the package.
-Groupsets are likely to mid level, such as Shimano Ultegra mechnanical and Di2.
+Groupsets are likely to mid level, such as Shimano Ultegra mechanical and Di2.

 Another option is the BMC Timemachine.
 This model family is available in two key versions: Timemachine TM01 or Timemachine TM02.
 The former features a 'v cockpit' which lifts the stack height and is more suited to triathletes.
 The TM01 also has a hinged fork, to allow for easy brake pad swapping when alternating between aluminium training wheels and carbon race wheels.
 With the additional v cockpit and fairings, such as the storage box, the Timemachine is not UCI legal, which is worth bearing in mind.